ORS-Consulting/ORS-openthermo/docs/Manual.md

 - Thermodynamic and transport properties (enthalpy, entropy, internal energy, liquid density, thermal conductivity, viscosity) is provided via Python *thermo* / *chemicals*.
 - No temperature stratification inside bulk phases
 - No temperature gradient through vessel wall.
-- Heat transfer is modelled as constant or simplified using empirical correlations
+- Heat transfer is modelled using empirical correlations
 - Only single and two-phase (VLE) is handled.
 Three-phase (VLLE) cannot currently be modelled in the open source version.
 - Currently only the Peng-Robinson (PR) [@peng_new_1976] and Soave-Redlich-Kwong [@SOAVE19721197] cubic equations of state are made available.
 - *openthermo* and it's legacy code has been built by engineers NOT software developers.

 Ignoring temperature gradients in the vessel wall is an acceptable assumption for (not too thick) steel vessel walls.
 However, low thermal conductivity materials cannot accurately be modelled.
-In order to do so a 1-D heat transfer model shall be implemented.
+In order to do so, a 1-D heat transfer model shall be implemented.

 One limitation of *thermopack* is that including pseudo components is not easy if the internal property calculations shall be used.
 Further, *thermopack* does not provide transport properties.
 In order to allow an implementation for pseudo components and transport properties the *thermopack* library is only used for flash calculations and used as a plugin, the rest (and less computationally demanding tasks) is provided by Python *thermo*.

-While *openthermo* has been extensively validated and fidelity has been built, we have not had the work force or man-months/years available like the legacy university projects or the commerical software providers.
-This means that there likely will be situations where the code fails to provide results, cases that are not covered or simply the code will not work.
+While *openthermo* has been extensively validated and fidelity has been built, we have not had the workforce or man-months/years available as the legacy university projects or the commerical software providers.
+This means that there will likely be situations where the code fails to provide results, cases that are not covered or simply the code will not work.
 This is the cost and risk of using open source software.

 # Usage
 When using *openthermo* a dictionary holding all relevant input in order for the program to do vessel calculations shall be provided when the main Blowdown class is initialized.
-The depressurisation is run by calling the class method **depressurize()** or **depressurize_euler**.
+The depressurisation is run by calling the class method **depressurize()** or **depressurize_euler()**.
+The former utilises an adaptive step-size Runge-Kutta family integration of relevant mass and energy balances.
+The latter employs a simple explicit Euler integration with fixed user defined step size.

 ## Basic usage
 A minimal example for running *openthermo* is provided below.
-The example is for an isentropic blowdown i.e. with a rigorous energy and mass balance, taking into account work done by the discharged fluid, but without any heat transfer.
+The example is for an isentropic blowdown i.e. with a rigorous energy and mass balance, taking into account work done by the discharged fluid, but without any heat transfer to or from vessel wall/surroundings.
 The model assumes full equilibrium between gas and liquid (if two-phases exists at any time during the simulation).

 ```python
 from openthermo.vessel.blowdown import Blowdown